Enlarged version: challenges to comprehension

 103. E. Herrigel.
 Zen in the art of archery.
 Pantheon 1953.

-104. S. Boorman.
-The protracted game: a wei ch'i approach to Mao's revolutionary strategy.
+104. Scott Boorman.
+The Protracted Game: a wei ch'i approach to Mao's revolutionary strategy.
 Oxford University Press, 1971.

 109. G. K. Zipf.
 Human behavior and the principle of least effort.
 An introduction to human ecology.
-Reading, Mass.: Addison-Wesley 1949.
+Addison-Wesley 1949.

 111. Anatol Rapoport.
 Comment: the stochastic and the "teleological" rationales of certain distributions and the so-called Principle of Least Effort.
 In: Behavioral Science 2(1957) p.
 147-161

-113. R. Margalef.
+113. Ramon Margalef.
 On certain unifying principles in ecology.
 In: A. S. Boughey (Ed.): Contemporary Readings in Ecology.
-Belmont: Dickenson 1969.
+Dickenson, 1969.

-117. S. C. Dodd.
+117. Stuart C. Dodd.
 The epicosm model for the material and mental universes.
 In: Progress in Cybernetics.
-New York: Gordon and Breach 1979.
+Gordon and Breach, 1979.

 118. G. T. Lockland.
-Grow or die: the unifying principle of transformation.
-New York: Random House 1973.
+Grow or Die: the unifying principle of transformation.
+Random House 1973.

 119. J. Needham.
-The system of the Book of Changes.
+The System of the Book of Changes.
 In: Science and Civilization in China; the fundamental ideas of Chinese science.
 Cambridge University Press 1956.
-Vol.

 127. F. F. Kopstein and B. D. Haureider.
 The macro-structure of subject matter as a factor in instruction.
 Princeton: Educational Testing Service 1966.
 (Research Memo RM-66-25)